ngobinh74/PX4-user_guide/en/log/flight_review.md

 ## PID Tracking Performance

-Depending on the flight mode, the vehicle controllers may attempt to track position, velocity, altitude or rate setpoints (the tracked setpoints depend on the mode, e.g.: in Stabilized mode there is no velocity setpoint).
+Depending on the flight mode, the vehicle controllers may attempt to track position, velocity, altitude, or rate setpoints (the tracked setpoints depend on the mode, e.g.: in Stabilized mode, there is no velocity setpoint).

-The **Estimated** line (red) should closely match with the **Setpoint** (green).
+The **Estimated** line (red) should closely match the **Setpoint** (green).
 If they do not, in most cases the PID gains of that controller need to be tuned.

 The [Multicopter PID Tuning Guide](../config_mc/pid_tuning_guide_multicopter.md) contains example plots and information about analysing tracking performance.